Allan Okello: Vipers

+Young Africans Soccer Club

+Ugandan international and Vipers SC attacking midfielder Okello Allan completed moved to Tanzanian powerhouse Young Africans SC at transfer fees of $300,000 approximately one billion Uganda shillings, where he signed three years deal.

+At Young Africans SC, Okello scored 14 goals and made 8 assists before leaving for AS FAR.

+AS Far Rabat

+Allan Okello transferred from Tanzanian club Young Africans SC where he played for only one season before joining Moroccan club AS FAR.
+Allan joined the Moroccan club on August 20, 2026 on a three year contract.

 International career

 Under-20

 Okello played for Uganda U20 during the COSAFA U-20 Tournament which was held in Zambia in 2017.
 He made his debut on 6 December 2017, against Zambia U20 when he came in as a substitute replacing Pius Obuya at Arthur Davis Stadium, Kitwe.

 Under-23

 Okello has played for Uganda U23 during the TOTAL AFCON U-23 Qualifiers.
 He made his debut on 14 November 2018, against South Sudan U23 at Star Times Stadium Lugogo, Uganda U23 won the game 1–0.

 Senior

 On 13 March 2019, Uganda head coach Sébastien Desabre invited Okello to be on the final team preparing for the final 2019 Afcon qualifying game against Tanzania.
 However he made his senior national team debut against Somalia.

-International goals
+Career statistics

 Scores and results list Uganda's goal tally first.